Skip to main content

 Compare this to Titanic where we get to audition Jack and Rose as characters before we’re forced to ask whether we think they are good for each other.
 We know, for example, that Rose is perceptive.
 She has refined taste in art—which is supremely underappreciated in her circle.
 She is also socially intelligent and can see through the artifice that pervades her 1st class society.
 Jack, meanwhile, is a free spirit who doesn’t need much to be happy, but he also possesses an uncommon sensitivity.

-Obviously neither Rose nor Jack know any of these things about when they first catch eyes from across the deck, but the audience has seen these attributes at work, such when the idea is presented that these two instruments might get to blend together, they're ready to hear the music.
+Obviously neither Rose nor Jack know any of these things about each other when they first catch eyes from across the deck, but the audience has seen these attributes at work, such that when the idea is presented that these two instruments might get to blend together, they're ready to hear the music.
 (This can also work even if you only really get to interview one of the lovebirds ahead of time.
 Our first meeting of Rhett in Gone with the Wind happens alongside Scarlett's first encounter with him, but we've also gotten to know Scarlett very well by then.)

 And something that I think we need to note about Jack’s free-spiritedness is how it manifests in very specific ways.
 Jack’s idea of a bold leap is running onto a high-class steamer as it’s pulling out of port, not so much manipulating cute girls into going on a date with him by threatening to kill himself if she doesn’t say “yes.”
 Jack takes risks with his own stock, he puts himself out of his comfort zone.
 That's what we admire about him.
 When we do see Jack inserting himself into Rose’s business, it’s when he correctly deduces that her environment is unsafe, and he crawls under the yellow tape to tell her she needs to get out of dodge before it suffocates her.